ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Optional parameters:

 -   The default value for substituting in empty positions.
 -   The length of the resulting array.
 This allows you to receive arrays of the same size for all the aggregate keys.
 When using this parameter, the default value must be specified.

-## groupArrayMovingSum {#agg_function-grouparraymovingsum}
+## groupArrayMovingSum {#agg-function-grouparraymovingsum}

 Calculates the moving sum of input values.